Jeff Sessions: Tenure

+On June 5, 2017, Sessions issued a memo prohibiting the DOJ from directing or requiring settlement payments to non-governmental third parties that were "neither victims nor parties to the lawsuits," thus ending the Obama administration's practices.
+Sessions said that "[w]hen the federal government settles a case against a corporate wrongdoer, any settlement funds should go first to the victims and then to the American people – not to bankroll third-party special interest groups or the political friends of whoever is in power."
+Such settlement funding had been made available for the cleanup of the Deepwater Horizon oil spill.
+Over $2 billion of the Volkswagen emissions scandal settlement funds were diverted to California only, to build electric vehicle battery chargers despite the emissions impacting VW owners in all 50 states.
+The Regulatory Transparency Project investigated how such payments were unconstitutional.

 In a November 2017 overview of his tenure in the Washington Post, Sessions was described as having made "dramatic and controversial changes [which] reflect his nationalist ideology and hard-line views".

 In a speech on 5 December 2017, Sessions described a multi-billion dollar corruption scandal involving a Malaysian state fund (1Malaysia Development Berhad scandal) as the worst form of kleptocracy, and said the DoJ was working to provide justice to the victims.
 He said: "This is kleptocracy at its worst."

 On December 21, 2017, Sessions rescinded 200 pages of guidance documents.
 Some of those 25 guidance documents had included warnings to avoid imposing excessive fees on the poor, to refrain from shipping some guns across state lines, and to encourage accommodation of the developmentally disabled.
 Sessions's recessions were criticized by the United States Commission on Civil Rights and prompted a lawsuit by the City Attorney of San Francisco.
-In 2018, Sessions shuttered the Justice Department's Office for Access to Justice, which had focused on legal aid.
+In 2018, Sessions shuttered the Justice Department's Office for Access to Justice, which had focused on making legal aid more accessible.